HeptaSean/PySeedRecover/README.md

 ## Crypto Currency Disclaimer
 I do not endorse the use of crypto currencies or the ecosystems built around them, right now.
-Proof-of-work networks like Bitcoin and Ethereum are ecologically harmful on an unprecedented scale.
+Proof-of-work networks like Bitcoin are ecologically harmful on an unprecedented scale.
 Proof-of-stake networks like Cardano do not have *that* problem, but still have to prove their utility for real use cases.